Colorado Alimony: What You Should Know Before Divorce

 A judge can only award statutory maintenance, which includes temporary maintenance before the divorce is finalized.

-Contractual and non-modifiable maintenance can only be agree upon between the divorcing parties.
+Contractual and non-modifiable maintenance can only be agreed upon between the divorcing parties.

 Statutory maintenance is generally awarded at the hearing when a judge gives permanent orders and the marriage is dissolved.
 However, spousal maintenance can also be awarded when a couple legally separates.